 At this point, it is no surprise knowing that there are a lot of people out there making money from their YouTube channels.
 With 30 million active users every day, YouTube has become so big that creating and posting videos on the platform has become a very prominent career.
 Nowadays young kids and teens everywhere dream about becoming big online, and what used to be the dream of becoming a Hollywood celebrity, has turned to become the next big online star.
 And there is a reason to that aside from fame, several YouTubers actually do make money.
+So how much money can you make on YouTube?
 Let’s just put it like this: the highest-earning YouTuber is Ryan Kaji, a 10-year-old boy that reviews toys and only in 2019 made 26 million dollars.
 Shocking, right?

 Let’s take a second to recover from that.